THINKARTS IN MUSEUMS AND ART GALLERIES

 In May 2017, celebrating International Museum Day, ThinkArts organised a trail for the Calcutta Gallery at the Victoria Memorial Hall.
 In the same year, we had also designed a trail for young visitors at the Heritage Transport Museum, Gurgaon.

-The most recent of our ventures, Let’s Take a Walk, took place in February 2020 in collaboration with the Activity Club of Victoria Memorial Hall.
+Just before the lockdown last year in 2020, our last venture AT a museum, Let’s Take a Walk, took place in February 2020 in collaboration with the Activity Club of Victoria Memorial Hall.

 We at ThinkArts have enjoyed planning and organising these activities for young visitors these last few years.
-With the COVID-19 pandemic, it is impossible to know when activities such as these will be taking place again.
-ThinkArts will continue to organise alternative engagements until then and will be looking forward to the time we can next meet children and young people within the walls of these treasure troves.
+With the current COVID-19 pandemic, it is impossible to know when we can return to the physical space with such events again.
+ThinkArts will continue to organise alternative engagements until then and will be looking forward to the time we can meet children and young people within the walls of these treasure troves once again.